OctopusDeploy/docs/docs/deployment-examples/database-deployments/dacpac/index.md

 ![](images/azure-devops-build-classic.png)

-For this guide, we're going to be using a Azure DevOps Git repo with the master branch
+For this guide, we're going to be using an Azure DevOps Git repo with the master branch

 ![](images/azure-devops-build-source.png)

-Our build process is going to be quite simple and doesn't need a template, we'll choose `Empty job` to start off with.
+Our build process is going to be quite simple and doesn't need a template, we'll choose `Empty job` to start with.

 ![](images/azure-devops-build-empty.png)